Please note that these filters are at least two years old, and that nothing on this page is maintained any longer.

-Jigarbov's Block Filter allows you to replace 1-5 blocks with 1-5 other blocks, at weighted rates.
+Jigarbov's Block Filter allows you to replace target blocks with source other blocks, and at weighted rates.
 It can also ignore block data (e.g., a torch's direction).

 Block Liner will line a shape with blocks depending on the faces and shape specified.

 Make Shapes is an incomplete shape creator.
 It can make ellipsoids and cylinders.

 Junk Drawer: (miscellaneous junk filters.
 Often half-completed or obsolete filters made for fixing various things Mojang broke)